 not just spiders, but ticks,

-mites, and scorpions,
+mites, and scorpions, too.

-is brown, except for a dark mark in the shape of a violin on its head.
+brown, except for a dark mark in the shape of a violin on its head.

 Brown recluse spiders are most commonly found in midwestern and southern states